 Death (necrosis) of fat cells may occur following this procedure.
 However, this complication is minimal especially if the preoperative expansion was carried out before the transplant.
 Necrosis of fat cells is not dangerous but it has been a limitation to fat transplantation in reconstructive surgery.

-Fat transplant breast augmentation produces minimal scarring.
+Fat transplant breast surgery produces minimal scarring.
 However, you may experience soreness at the breasts and donor sites after the procedure.
 You need to wear tight undergarments and bras during the first few weeks following the fat transplant.
 Unlike the implants, fat grafting requires less recovery time and there is no risk of capsular contracture or leakage.

 Candidates for Fat Transfer Breast Augmentation